-For the look in the above photo from the show, the only pattern I have found for the 1740s, when Outlander is set, is the jacket is the Period Impressions 1735-1740 Open Front Jacket.
+For the look in the above photo from the show, the only jacket pattern I have found for the 1740s, when Outlander is set, is the Period Impressions 1735-1740 Open Front Jacket.
 I have never used a Period Impressions pattern before, but the sense I get from the Great Pattern Review of the Greater Bay Area Costumer's Guild is that they are usually pretty good.

 |J. P. Ryan A Fine Collection of Ladies' Jackets|

 J. P. Ryan had another good contender with their A Fine Collection of Ladies' Jackets.
 I have used patterns by that company years ago and remember them as being pretty straightforward.
 The earliest jacket in this collection is dated to 1750, but it does have the advantage of offering variations that are appropriate up to the early 1780s for other projects you might have in mind.
 View C-D actually looks the most like the jacket in the Outlander photo, but J. P. Ryan dates it to a couple of decades later.